-Hours: Dinner & Weekend Brunch.
+Hours: Dinner (Daily) & Weekend Brunch.

 Chef Ben Berryhill has been a pioneer of using fresh, sustainable local seafood., putting a Southwestern twist on traditional Lowcountry cuisine.
 Voted Best Mt.
 Pleasant Restaurant by CP readers.